Updated June 16, 2023

 Example #2 – Renaming the Directory.

-Similarily like renaming of a file, we can also rename a directory by mv command.
+Similarly, we can rename a directory using the mv command like a file renaming.
 Here also inode number is the same as in renaming a file.

 ls -l will display the files and directory in the directory.
-For displaying the only directory, make use of -d option. -i option which will display the inode number of the directory.
+For displaying the only directory, make use of the -d option. -i option, which will display the inode number of the directory.

 mv Dir1 Dir2